FOX 11 Tucson is your home for the Women’s World Cup

-TUCSON, AZ (KOLD News 13) - The U.S. Women’s National Team opened play in France on Tuesday with a record-setting victory 13-0 against Thailand, the biggest win in the history of the tournament.
+TUCSON, AZ (KOLD News 13) - The U.S. Women’s National Team advanced to the Knockout Stage of the FIFA Women’s World Cup as a result of their 3-0 win Sunday over Chile in Paris.

+Carli Lloyd scored a pair of goals for the United States.
+Phoenix-native Julie Ertz had the other American tally.
+Alyssa Naeher put up her second straight clean sheet as manager Jill Ellis started seven different players from her lineup to begin the USWNT’s opener against Thailand.

-The Americans are playing in Group F along with Sweden and Chile.
-The Swedes beat the Chileans 2-0 on Tuesday.
+The Americans are playing in Group F. Sweden knocked off Thailand 5-1 to setup a Group title match on Thursday between the USWNT (2-0) and the Swedes (2-0).

 The United States is currently the #1 ranked side in the World.